-The Dean of Students' office serves as a clearing center for student employment.
+The Student Personnel Office serves as a clearing center for student employment.
 Students must report the number of hours they are employed and significant changes to their Dean, or be subject to disciplinary action.

 DISCIPLINE

 The University reserves the right to penalize any student whose conduct at any time is in its judgment detrimental to the institution.